bashtage/randomgen/doc/source/index.rst

   :meth:`~randomgen.xoroshiro128.Xoroshiro128.jumped` for details.
   More information about this PRNG is available at the `xorshift, xoroshiro and xoshiro authors' page`_.
-* XorShift1024*φ - Fast fast generator based on the XSadd generator.
+* XorShift1024*φ - Fast generator based on the XSadd
+  generator.
 Supports ``jump`` and so can be used in parallel applications.
 See the documentation for :meth:`~randomgen.xorshift1024.Xorshift1024.jumped` for details.
 More information